Cognitive Behavioral Therapy (CBT) for Weight Loss at Weight2Lose

 This module contains lesson plans that focus your attention on your body sensations and responses to food.
 Mindfulness is a state of mind; it is being aware of everything that is happening around you and within your body.
 To become mindfully aware of your natural hunger and fullness signals, you need to focus your attention inwards.

 This may sound simple, but most of us rarely take the time to focus inwards and listen to what our body is telling us (i.e. that it is hungry, satiated, or full).
 For example, have you ever had the urge to munch on snacks even though you just finished a large meal?
 It is this lack of physiological awareness, or mindlessness, that results in weight gain and makes it harder to lose weight.
 The goal of this program is to teach you practical techniques to reduce those moments in front of your television or computer when you reach for the snacks… mindlessly!

 For chronic dieters who are obese or overweight, mindful eating can make all the difference between feeling satiated and feeling like they are depriving themselves.

 Weight Loss & Chronic Disease Prevention

-There’s no point in trying to ignore the fact that obese people are at increased risk of cardiovascular disease and type 2 Diabetes.
-Sometimes, understanding the risk factors associated with eating disorders is all it takes to start building someone’s weight loss momentum.
+There’s no point in trying to ignore the fact that obese people are at increased risk of cardiovascular disease, type 2 Diabetes and most recently, Corona Virus.
+Sometimes, understanding the risk factors associated with negative behaviors is all it takes to start building someone’s weight loss momentum.

 The efficacy of the Weight Loss and Chronic Disease Prevention program is easy to demonstrate; the majority of patients who dedicate themselves to lifestyle change have managed to reverse type 2 Diabetes and heart disease medications.